-Oral Surgery in King West (Toronto), Burlington and St. Catharines!
+Oral Surgery in Hamilton (Jackson Square), Burlington and St. Catharines!

 Oral Surgery FAQ

 An OMS (Oral and Maxillofacial Surgeon) is a specialist that treats diseases associated with your teeth, mouth, face, and jaws.
 This specialist could help with tooth extractions (minor) to more significant procedures like reconstructive surgery.
 An OMS has the appropriate educational requirements including residency training.
 You can trust in our oral surgeons because they are certified to practice in Canada and have undergone all the necessary additional training.

 You can call one of our offices to schedule an appointment directly with us; no referrals are required.
 Just phone us today and we’ll assist you in scheduling an appointment.